emanuelquerty/githubapp/README.md

 # Techonogies used:

-- HTML, CSS, Javascript/JQuery, font awesome for icons, google fonts for roboto font, and the GitHub Api
+- HTML, CSS, Javascript/JQuery, font awesome for icons, google fonts for roboto font, and of course, the GitHub Api

 - App is responsive (no css library/frameword used for responsiveness)